-As at 30 June 2019, an interim actuarial investigation was held as the Fund provides lifetime pensions in the Defined Benefit category.
+If the Defined Benefit category is in an unsatisfactory financial position at an actuarial investigation or the Defined Benefit category's VBI is below its shortfall limit at any time other than the date of the actuarial investigation, the Defined Benefit category has a shortfall for the purposes of SPS 160 and the Fund is required to put a plan in place so that the shortfall is fully funded within three years of the shortfall occurring.
+The the Fund provides lifetime pensions in the Defined Benefit category.
 The vested benefit index (VBI) of the Defined Benefit category of which Council is a contributing employer was 107.1%.
 The financial assumptions used to calculate the VBIs were:

 - Net investment returns 6.0% pa

-- Salary information 3.5% pa
+Salary information 3.5% pa

 - Price inflation (CPI) 2.0% pa.